 Your seeds may have started off nicely but then, blah!
 Any changes in environment can bring everything to a halt.
-Extreme temperatures or lack of consistent moisture are the most likely causes.
+Extreme temperatures, drafts, lack of light or inconsistent moisture—or some combination—are possible causes.

 Seedlings Seemed Fine but Then Stopped Growing or Wilted

 Again, temperature extremes or changes could be the cause.
 Some warmth is good, but too much heat and seedlings wither.

 Another cause is a group of pathogens called damping-off that like wet and cool conditions and kill or weaken seeds and seedlings.
 The name damping-off is strange, but the condition is fairly easy to recognize.
 Your seedlings will either turn brown and wither, or start looking like they were kicked in the knee and they gradually fall over and die.
 If you think this might be it, google it and check images.
 And when in doubt, remove the affected plants and growing medium.
 As far as I know, there is no remedy other than better growing conditions next time.

 Subscribe to our free podcast here: Two Minutes in the Garden.

 This lists Best Tips to Ensure Indoor Seed Starting Success.

 Plants Still Growing but Appears Weak, Thin, or Legg

 This could simply be a matter of bad genes.
 Not all seeds from the same pack are created equal.
 There’s good ones and bad ones.
 Maybe you grew a dud.
 Maybe the dud had friends.
 Again, were the seeds fresh and from a trusted source?